yggdrasil-network/yggdrasil-network.github.io/configuration.md

 ## Configuration Options

 - `Listen`
-    - A string, in the form of `"ip:port"`, on which to listen for connections from peers (both TCP and UDP).
+    - A string, in the form of `"ip:port"`, on which to listen for (TCP) connections from peers.
     - Note that, due to Go language design choices, `[::]` listens on IPv4 and IPv6 on most platforms, while an empty IP or `0.0.0.0` listens only to IPv4.
     - The default is to listen on all addresses (`[::]`) with a random port.
 - `AdminListen`